-Students at Launceston College achieved record results this year, with over 60% of pupils gaining C grades or higher in both English and mathematics.
+Students at Launceston College achieved excellent results this year, with 58% achieving 5 or more GCSE’s at A*-C grade including English and maths.
 Students were celebrating at the College on Thursday morning as they received their results.

 College Principal, Jack Jackson, commented “These results are testimony to the hard work and talents of the students and the fantastic dedication of the teaching and support staff at the College.
 This headline figure shows how well our students have performed compared to schools both locally and nationally; we are very proud of them”.

 Assistant Principal, Lynsey Slater, commented “This has always been a hardworking year group; they have performed consistently well throughout their time at Launceston College.
 Our students have worked particularly hard in preparing for these exams, and it is fantastic to see them rewarded with the results they deserve.
 Students will now be able to move onto to the next stage of their education with pride”.